mmistakes/minimal-mistakes/README.md

 # About this site

 This is the repository for building and maintaining the webpage for the Finnish Quantum-Computing Infrastructure (FiQCI).
-You can view the site at https://fiqci.github.io/.
+You can view the main site at https://fiqci.github.io/.

 ## Editing and Contributing

-If you wish to add your own posts/publications or contribute to the website please see [CONTRIBUTING](CONTRIBUTING.MD) for help and guidelines.
+If you wish to add your own posts/publications or contribute to the website please see [CONTRIBUTING.md](CONTRIBUTING.MD) for help and guidelines.

 This website is built using Jekyll with the minimal mistakes theme.
 To find out more about jekyll, take a look at the docs: https://jekyllrb.com/docs/.